Veljko Despot

+Since 1993, Despot has been a member of the National Academy of Recording Arts & Sciences in the United States and since 2000 is also a member of the Latin Academy of Recording Arts & Sciences.
+In 2013, he was awarded with the Porin Lifetime Achievement Award for outstanding accomplishments in the recording industry in Croatia.
+It was presented to him on behalf of the Croatian Music Institute by Arsen Dedić.

 Career

+1960s

 Despot's career began at the age of 18 in local press ("Plavi vjesnik") reporting from London on swinging sixties and trilling pop and rock scene.
 He was the first journalist from former Yugoslavia who specialized in covering international popular music, and was the first and only East European journalist to interview The Beatles.
 This interview was published as one of his first articles, in "Plavi vjesnik" (17 April 1967).

 In the late sixties, Despot's articles appeared in several Croatian publications, including Arena, Studio, and Vjesnik, interviewing artists such as Pink Floyd, The Hollies, Bee Gees, The Rolling Stones, Led Zeppelin, Marc Bolan, and The Who.
 Despot attended recording sessions of The Beatles' Sgt.
 Pepper's Lonely Hearts Club Band (London, 1967), Rolling Stones' Let It Bleed (London, 1969), Pink Floyd's Ummagumma (London, 1969) and Arsen Dedić's Homo volans (Zagreb, 1973).

 In 1967, Despot was part of the very first record producer agreement in Yugoslav recording industry history, producing an EP release for the Slovenian rock group Kameleoni.
-In 1968 he produced their soundtrack for the film "Sončni krik" ("Sunny Cry") by director Boštjan Hladnik.

-In 1968 Despot founded the Jugoslavenski Beatles Fan Club/The Yugoslav Beatles Fan Club in Zagreb, a branch of The Official Beatles Fan Club which covered most East European countries.
+In 1968, he produced their soundtrack for the film "Sončni krik" ("Sunny Cry") by director Boštjan Hladnik.
+Despot founded the Jugoslavenski Beatles Fan Club/The Yugoslav Beatles Fan Club in Zagreb in 1968, a branch of The Official Beatles Fan Club which covered most East European countries.

 He was also co-founder and on the board of editors of the Zagreb "Pop Express" (1969–1970), one of the first music newspapers in Yugoslavia.
 Since 1971, he has also contributed to New Musical Express.